Dry Skin Brushing for Health

 And while there is no doubt that exfoliation is beneficially stimulating….it could be debated that not every body needs to use a “good stiff brush.”
-A medium to soft brush might do just fine.
 Our skin is the largest organ of the human body’s integumentary system.
 It serves many functions, and so, it would be wise that we also handle it with the utmost thought and care.
 So today, I’m writing to inform you about using a soft brush, with a focus upon the affect upon the lymphatic and other systems of the body through what’s called “dry brushing.”
 I definitely recommend this practice before bathing or showering.

-To assist you in beginning this practice, if you haven’t already, I’ve added a few videos to the Somatic Awareness & Health playlist of Bodies Mind® youtube page.
+To assist you in beginning this practice, if you haven’t already, I’ve added a few videos to the Somatic Awareness & Health playlist of Poplar Street Studio’s youtube page.
 One practice is presented by Sue Hitzmann of the MELT Method, and another is based on the work of Dr. Berkowsky, presented by greensmoothiegirl.com.
 I suggest watching the videos and then experiment with the way that’s best for you.

 When time is a consideration…as always, approach the practice simply and use common sense.
 Where dry brushing is concerned, if it feels good…it’s probably very good for your health!